Kick your iPhone addiction with iOS 12 update

 The new tools also allow parents to set limits for kids to help them better manage their children's screen time.
 It can be accessed from the Family Sharing app.

-Apple has been facing backlash from investors and device users over concerns about phone addiction among children.
+Apple has faced backlash from investors and device users over concerns about phone addiction among children.
 A 2016 report by social agency Influence Central said the average age for children to get a phone was 10.3, and Apple's devices remain among the most desired by children and teens.

 Two of Apple's major shareholders published an open letter in January that asked Apple to take a socially responsible approach toward children's device use.
 It cited concerns about mental health problems and other issues that come from heavy phone use.
 In response, Apple vowed to introduce new features to help parents manage their children's use of its smartphones.